kolamanoj/makeskilled-assignment-2/README.md

-# makeskilled-assignment-2
+assignment-2
-this repo is created for submitting assignment-2
+this repo is used for pushing